LikhithST/FastAPI-OAuth/README.md

-# FastAPI Secure Auth & SQL Boilerplate
+# FastAPI Secure Auth with SQL

 A robust, lightweight RESTful API boilerplate built with **FastAPI** and **SQLAlchemy**.
 This project provides a ready-to-use foundation for user management and secure authentication, utilizing modern security standards to protect API endpoints and user data.